danielneil/Shark-Config/README.md

 ### Configuration

 ```
-# Strategy to be placed in this file
+# Strategy to be placed in this directory
-strategies
+strategies/

-# Backtest code to placed in this file.
+# Backtest code to placed in this directory.
-backtests
+backtests/

 # Trading configuration definitions placed in this file.
 trading-config.yml